 Search more than 100 million objects in less than 5 seconds – including email attachments – with Axcient SmartSearch.
 SmartSearch is a unique feature to x360Cloud that allows administrators to complete full-text searches across multiple users and data sources.
 Rich filtering capabilities enable both granular and macro-level restores on selected emails, files, folders, document libraries, and throughout communications.
 Non-destructive restores can be completed in a single click and do not overwrite existing data.

-Axcient x360Cloud comes with unlimited storage and retention in the Axcient Cloud.
-There are no storage fees, surprise overages, incomplete backups, or juggling data across systems.
-With unlimited storage, businesses can maintain the data stored by departing employees and deactivated accounts for uninterrupted business availability.
+Axcient x360Cloud comes with robust worry-free storage and secure retention in the Axcient Cloud, subject to our Fair Use Policy.
+There are no surprise overage fees, incomplete backups, or juggling data across systems.
+With pooled storage, businesses can maintain the data stored by departing employees and deactivated accounts for uninterrupted business availability.
 Ongoing storage constraints and retention requirements by compliance regulations are no longer an issue with x360Cloud.

-Backup security is critical to your business continuity and disaster recovery (BCDR) plan, which is why the Axcient Cloud is ideal for Microsoft 365 and Google Workspace backups.
+Axcient Cloud is ideal for Microsoft 365 and Google Workspace backups.
 Through independent third-party assessments and regular penetration testing on key features, Axcient proves the security of our solutions.
 With multiple redundant Axcient Cloud storage and best-in-class encryption, MSPs and their clients can rely on 99.999% durability and 99.999% availability.
-SecurityScorecard rated the Axcient ecosystem of BCDR solutions with an ‘A’ rating in 2020 and 2021.
+SecurityScorecard rated the Axcient ecosystem of BCDR solutions with an ‘A’ rating for the past three years running.
 Ten security factors were assessed, including Network Security, DNS Health, Patching Cadence, Endpoint Security, IP Reputation, Application Security, Cubit Scare, Hacker Chatter, Information Leakage, and Social Engineering.